Jul 6, 2023

 Volcanic rock

 Mount Somers is an old volcanic rhyolite dome, quite distinctive from the greywacke that makes up most of South Canterbury.
-It is not an actual volcanoe (like Ruapehu) but magma squeezed up through a crack.
+It is not an actual volcano (like Ruapehu) but magma squeezed up through a crack.
 The hard volcanic rock of Mt.
 Somers withstood glaciation, and has created an interesting topography with rock outcrops, waterfalls, and narrow gorges.

 DSC00224